November Garden To-Do List for USDA Zones 9-11

 • Spray tire shine and protectant on vehicle and trailer tires to prevent winter damage

-• Slow down or stop fertilization from November – February (especially nitrogen).
+• Stop fertilization from November – February on all house plants (especially nitrogen).
 Instead, use kelp to help stimulate uptake of remaining minerals and stimulate root growth.

 Bring gourds, pumpkins, and squash indoors are “store” on your table as an edible decoration until you are ready to eat them.
 Collect dried grasses and branches while out on nature walks, but always ask for permission if you don’t own the land yourself.